Philipp1305/ShelterFeels2.0/README.md

 ShelterFeels was created by Evelina Gudauskayte, Elisa Machmer, Philipp Schmidt, Gaith Adra and Anna Fey Winkler as part of a collaboration between Freie Universität Berlin and Kunsthochschule Berlin-Weißensee.

+The Thesis on ShelterFeels written by Philipp Schmidt can be found on here:

 ## License

 ShelterFeels is open source as per [GNU General Public License v3.0](LICENSE)